 In Maryland, wetland mitigation requirements were calculated separately for MDE and the USACE due to differences in jurisdictional resources.
 MDE mitigation requirements include 190,761 square feet (4.38 acres) of wetland mitigation and 7,400 functional feet of stream mitigation, and USACE mitigation requirements include 186,425 square feet (4.28 acres) of wetland mitigation and 7,511 functional feet of stream mitigation.
-The wetland and stream mitigation requirements for MDE and the USACE are displayed by resource type in Tables A-1 through A-4 in Appendix A. Detailed information on wetland feature impacts and required mitigation is included in Appendix B. A summary of the MSMF stream feature impacts and functional foot loss (required mitigation) by feature ID is included in Appendix E and details on each MSMF stream feature impact and required mitigation by feature ID and impact type are included in Appendix F. Details on the Potomac River (Feature 22M.S1 and 22MM\B) impacts and functional foot loss calculations are included in Appendix G and the stream assessment existing condition scores for each feature are included in Appendix I.
+The wetland and stream mitigation requirements for MDE and the USACE are displayed by resource type in Tables A-1 through A-4 in Appendix A. Detailed information on wetland feature impacts and required mitigation is included in Appendix B. A summary of the MSMF stream feature impacts and functional foot loss (required mitigation) by feature ID is included in Appendix E and details on each MSMF stream feature impact and required mitigation by feature ID and impact type are included in Appendix F. Details on the Potomac River (Feature 22M.S1 and 22MM B) impacts and functional foot loss calculations are included in Table F-2 in Appendix F. The stream assessment existing condition scores for each feature are included in Appendix G and the stream assessment proposed condition scores for each feature are included in Appendix I.